Choose a type of provider

 By Mail: Office of Quality Monitoring, The Joint Commission, One Renaissance Blvd., Oakbrook Terrace, IL 60181

-How the Joint Commission responds to complaints: The Joint Commission does an initial screen of the complaint to see, among other things, if it is relevant to their standards and therefore something they can act on.
-Based on that finding, it is put into one of three categories.
+How the Joint Commission responds to complaints: The Joint Commission looks at each complaint to make sure that it's something they can act on.
+If so, it is then put into one of three categories:

 • High Priority Quality Events – Such as an unexpected event that results in a patient death or serious injury.
 This type of complaint is processed within 2 business days and may lead to an unannounced visit to the hospital (the hospital does not know they are coming) or some other action where the hospital must explain their actions.